izko/Furry-game/README.md

 # Furry-game

-Game made using JavaScript after 3 weeks bootcamp in CodersLab
+Simple game made with VanillaJS using objective programming.
+Game made in the middle of 'JavaScript developers: React' bootcamp in CodersLab.

+###Technologies & features:
+* JavaScript
+* Webpack
+* CSS